 In Finland the most important tool for evaluation of publication channels is Publication Forum.
 The classification system was originally meant for the evaluation of the average quality of a large number of publications produced by universities.
 The classification is not meant for the evaluation of the quality of a smaller number of publications produced by the units of universities or other research organisations or individual publications – articles or monographs – nor for the evaluation or comparison of individual researchers.
 Read more

 Globally the most known tool for evaluation of journal is the journal Impact Factor, IF which also should not be used for the evaluation of individual researhers.

 Read more about the journal evaluation.

-Help in evaluating researchers can be found from different top lists that have been compiled by many different services.
-They are often based on the amount of citations the researcher's publications have have received.
+Top lists are often based on the amount of citations the researcher's publications have received.
 Only the most productive and respected scholars are to be found in the top lists, therefore only rare researchers can be evaluated on the basis of these lists.